hngling/sciblog/content/authors/admin/_index.md

 title: Ling Huang
 ---

-Hey, I am a professional Product Manager in [Lazada Group](https://group.lazada.com).
-I am responsible for the Enterprise Technology products in Lazada.
-On my job, I work very closely with Engineering team, UI/UX team and Business stakeholders.
-I strive to better serve my internal customers by launching awesome products from scratch and/or optimizing existing products through iterative improvement processes.
+Hey, I am a professional Business Risk Manager (aka Trust and Safety in other internet companies) in [Lazada Group](https://group.lazada.com).
+I am in charge of the Advertising Business Risks.
+Previously, I was a Product Manager for Enterprise Technology products in Lazada.
+On my current job, I work very closely with Advertising Business, Advertising Product, Risk Algorithm and Risk Product team etc. to set the Ads Risk Strategy and Policy.
+I leverage the Data Analytics skills to monitor and analyze the algorithm performances (Accuracy and Recall).
+I work with Machine Learning Engineers and Data Scientists to launch/improve various algorithms to detect and mitigate the Ads risks.

 In the meantime, I am also a part-time Masters student in School of Computing and Information Systems in [Singapore Management University](https://www.smu.edu.sg).
-My program is [Master of IT in Business](https://scis.smu.edu.sg/master-it-business) and I am focusing on FinTech and Data Analytics field.
-This program equips me with digital transformation mindset and data capabilities which can be applied to my workplace.
+My program is [Master of IT in Business](https://scis.smu.edu.sg/master-it-business) on FinTech and Data Analytics field.
+This program equips me with data engineering, data analytics, data science and business intelligence skills which tremendously are useful in my day-to-day work.

 In my spare time, I enjoy reading technology articles, building Data Visualizations and learning new technologies.
-Oh BTW, I also enjoy sleeping and eating!
+I am also a wanderlust and foodie!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/linghuang_resume" "newtab" >}}resumé{{< /staticref >}}.